Subordination algebras in modal logic: Introduction

-Modal algebra is a powerful tool of investigation of normal modal logics, dual in the sense of Stone Duality to the Kripke semantic.
+Modal algebra is a powerful tool of investigation of normal modal logics, which is dual, in the sense of Stone duality, to the Kripke semantic.

 Apparently far from the modal land, a contact algebra (see for instance \cite{ContactDimov}, \cite{Contact} or \cite{Koppelberg}) is a hybrid structure (both algebraic and relational) useful in the spatial reasoning in terms of regions rather than in terms of points.

-The common point between modal and contact algebra is clear at the dual level : both duals are Stone spaces with a closed relation on them.
-In particular, their non topological parts are Kripke frames and their canonical extensions are in both cases complete modal algebras.

-Of course contact algebras are symmetric by nature while modal algebras are not (in the sense that the accessibility relation in a Kripke frame may be any binary relation).
-Fortunately, non-symmetric versions of contact algebras had been introduced by Esakia in \cite{Esakia} under the name of subordination algebras, and we shall therefore adopt Esakia's terminology - although subordination algebras had been reintroduced by contact algebraist under the name of pre-contact algebras or proximity algebras (see \cite{PrecontactDimov} and \cite{Proximity}).
+Moreover, they are a major ingredient of de Vries celebrated duality for compact Hausdorff spaces (\cite{deVries}).

+Despite the very distinct domains of application, we have here very similar mathematical objects.
+Both are Boolean algebras with an extra structure: a modal operator in the first case, a binary relation (contact or proximity) in the second case.
+A the level of Stone duality, the similarity is even clearer: the dual of a modal algebra is a Stone space with a closed "accessibility" relation which is continuous in the sense that the inverse image of a clopen subset is clopen, while the dual of a contact algebra is a closed "adjency" relation which is reflexive and symmetric.

+There is a common denominator to these topological structures: Stone spaces with a closed relation.
+These are duals (see \cite{Quasimod}) of algebras that have been introduced and studied under several denominations: subordination algebras \cite{Sourab}, pre-contact or proximity algebras \cite{PrecontactDimov} and \cite{Proximity} and quasi-modal algebras \cite{Quasimod}.
+On these objects (and it does not matter to consider the algebraic, syntactical side, or its relational, semantical side) coexist three distinct language: the modal language (say the diamond $\lozenge$), the contact language (subordination $\prec$ or contact $\mathcal{C}$) and the relational or Kripke language (accessibility $R$).
+We propose in this paper to focus in the relations between the subordination world and the modal one.

+Celani's point of view in \cite{Quasimod} seems to be a good start in this direction: subordination algebras are presented as a direct generalisation of the modal ones, namely as Boolean algebras with a map $\blacksquare$ satisfying the usual modal equation but with values, not in the algebra itself, but in its ideal lattice, that is the set of open elements of its canonical extension (see \cite{Gerhke}).
+This definition opens the door for a natural definition of validity of a modal formula in a subordination algebra, and therefore for a modal logic investigation.

+One last observation.
+In the dual space of a modal algebra, the accessibility relation is "asymmetrical": the direct image of a clopen subset does not need to be clopen while the inverse one does.
+Weakening this condition restores the symmetry and if the inverse image may represent a diamond operator, another diamond naturally arises from the direct image.
+So any subordination algebra (and in particular, any modal algebra) can be endowed with two related modalities.
+This asks for a comparison of the expressive power of the new obtained languages.